Signed in as:

 Now an AFCA member of the Federation of Canadian Artists, the mediums which she prefers to work in are watercolor and acrylic.
 My art is my effort to mix the unexpected with my love of bold color.
 Federation of Canadian Artists Fraser Valley Chapter The Reach 2014 First Place for Approaching, Watercolor; Mission Arts Council 2018 Annual Peggy Staber Memorial Exhibition Best in Show for Relentless, Watercolor; JUST…SURREY 2020 A Juried Exhibition of Visual Arts First Place for Dancing in the Wind, Watercolor.

 I was an art school reject at the age of 17, when I was told my work was too commercial in style.
 Instead I studied counselling psychology and after earning my MS, worked for 39 years in non-profit management.
-I retired that year for fear 40 years sounded like a sentence.
+I retired that year for fear 40 years in community service sounded like a sentence.
 I thoroughly enjoyed my career, but throughout, continued my passion for painting on weekends.

 I studied watercolour painting extensively with the late Frank Townsley and was fortunate to participate in workshops with Jean Haines, Paul Jackson, David R. Smith and the artist I’d most like to be when I grow up, Lian Quan Zhen.